top of page

 Moorings is Keith Guy-Gibbens responsibility.
 He is assisted in this by Merv the creek, Dave Waters and a small band of stalwarts.

-ASC provide the blocks and ground tackle for the moorings and you will notice an ongoing replacement programme with orange buoys becoming the standard.
+ASC provides the blocks and ground tackle for the moorings, and you will notice an ongoing replacement programme, with orange buoys becoming the standard.

-The mooring blocks are manufactured in house and put into place, lifted or inspected using the block lifter which is the strange contraption stored in the Boat House.
+The mooring blocks are manufactured in-house and put into place, lifted, or inspected using the block lifter, a strange contraption stored in the Boat House.

-Although ASC provide the equipment, it remains the responsibility of the mooring holder to regularly inspect the tackle and ensure it is fit for purpose - it is likely to be a requirement of their insurance.
+Although ASC provides the equipment, it remains the responsibility of the mooring holder to regularly inspect the tackle and ensure it is fit for purpose—this is likely a requirement of your insurance.

 Each year, on renewal, the mooring holder is required to certify that they have inspected their ground tackle